 Designing Modules in Python is part of HashedIn’s training program for junior developers to get better at design.
 Today, we are making it available as a free ebook.

-This book is for people with some experience in an object oriented programming language.
-If you wish to get better at module/class level design, then this book is definitely for you.
+This book is for all those who have some experience in an object oriented programming language.
+If you wish to get better at the module or class level design, then this book is definitely for you.
 You will be able to identify a good design from the bad after you finish reading this book

-Throughout this book, we use python to introduce various design patterns.
-However, knowledge of python is not required.
-If you understand classes and methods, you will have no problem understanding the material in this book.
+All throughout this book, python is used to introduce various design patterns.
+However, the knowledge of python is not mandatory.
+If you can understand classes and methods, you will easily be able to understand the contents in this book

 To make the most of this book, read the requirements at the start of each chapter and write down your solution.
 Then read through the rest of the chapter and critique your solution.